janpaepke/ScrollMagic/CONTRIBUTING.md

 Flag to also update the docs.
 If no directory is provided the default output directory '/docs' will be used.
 example: gulp -d

+--debug
+Enter debug mode: This will allow for 'debugger' statements to pass the source-check during compilation
+example: gulp --debug

 -h           | alias: -?
 display available command line options
 ```